Last Updated on 2nd March 2023 by Sophie Nadeau

 The King used to retire to the Grand Trianon when he could no longer stand the hustle and bustle of the castle; not a bad escape plan…

+Marie Antoinette was by far the most famous occupant of the Petit Trianon.
+She lived there during the late 1700s.
 At the young age of 14, the young Austrian archduchess was married off to the dauphin, Louis XIV’s 17-year-old grandson, and next in line, in a bid to end tension between France and Austria.

+The gardens for the Petit Trianon are complete with a series of winding pathways exploring lakes, woodland, and follies alike.
 One particular highlight of the extensive gardens is the Belvédère.
 Created in the late 1700s for Marie Antoinette, it was originally intended as a summer dining room.

 Hameau de la Reine